Trump vows Iraq 'will not be a Benghazi' after Iran-backed embassy raid

 "This will not be a Benghazi.
 Benghazi never should have happened."

 Iran, Trump said, "should want peace more than anybody," and any conflict "would go very quickly."
-But, Trump said he did not see such a fight materializing.
+But, Trump said he did not see such a fight materializing, even as he unequivocally pointed the finger at Iran.

+Meanwhile, throughout the day, multiple media outlets, including The New York Times, inexplicably described the embassy attackers simply as "Iraqi mourners."

 Separately, Trump told reporters he was not worried about what he called Democrats' impeachment "hoax," pointing out that Ukraine's leader has said he felt no pressure from the White House to launch any political investigations.
 Trump slammed House Speaker Nancy Pelosi, D-Calif., as "a highly overrated person" and said he would be happy to have a Senate trial, although he emphasized he didn't really care one way or the other.